-- The Comparison Table
+- Comparison Table

-- Top 5 Gerber Toilets – Full Reviews
+- 5 Gerber Toilets We Love

 - Bottom Line

-Top 5 Gerber Toilets – Full Reviews
+5 Gerber Toilets We Love

 1. Gerber Viper with Elongated Bowl

-As you can see, this toilet looks pretty standard, which makes it an ideal choice for both modern and older bathrooms.
+The Gerber Viper has a standard look which makes it an ideal choice for both modern and older bathrooms.
 It’s made from durable ceramics, and although it doesn’t have any special coating, the surface prevents waste and dust from sticking.
 In addition, it has a color-matching trip lever on the right side, which contributes to the minimalistic design.

 2. Gerber Maxwell 21-970

-If you seek a wall-hung unit, Gerber Maxwell might be your best choice.
+If you seek a wall-hung unit, the Gerber Maxwell might be your best choice.
 Although it’s manufactured in China, the toilet is made of high-quality parts and offers a fantastic performance.